brian-team/brian2/docs_sphinx/user/numerical_integration.rst

   estimated error exceeds the set error bounds, the simulation is aborted.
 When using cython or weave this is reported with an `IntegrationError`.
   Defaults to True.
-* ``'dt_start'``: what timestep to use as default.
-In the case that ``'adaptable_timestep'`` is set to False, this is the timestep used for each integration step.
-Otherwise, it is given to the GSL ODE solver as an initial guess of what would be a good time step. if ``'use_last_timestep'`` is set to True, this only affects the time step suggested at the very start.
-Otherwise, this is the suggested timestep for each Brian time step.
-  Defaults to the dt set for the object using the integrator.
 * ``'absolute_error'``: each of the methods has a way of estimating the error that is the result of using numerical integration.
 You can specify the maximum size of this error to be allowed for any of the to-be-integrated variables in base units with this